loopwerk/Saga/README.md

 )
 ```

-Now, inside of `Sources/MyWebsite/main.swift` you can `import Saga` and use it.
+Now you can `import Saga` and use it.

 ### Development server
 From your website folder you can run the following command to start a development server, which rebuilds your website on changes, and reloads the browser as well.